 KING TUT: Treasures of the Golden Pharaoh represents the largest assembly of artifacts and gold from Tutankhamun's tomb ever on public display outside of Egypt - exhibits have historically been limited to about 50 items.
 Many items on display were used by the Boy King himself in life and in death, including golden jewelry, elaborate carvings, sculptures, and ritual antiquities.
-Forty percent of these artifacts will be leaving Egypt for the first and last time before returning for permanent display at the new Grand Egyptian Museum, which is currently under construction.
-Set to open in May 2018, the Grand Egyptian Museum – supported by proceeds from this exhibition – will be situated adjacent to the Giza Plateau within 1.5 miles of the Giza pyramids.
+Forty percent of these artifacts will be leaving Egypt for the first and last time before returning for permanent display at the new Grand Egyptian Museum, which is situated adjacent to the Giza Plateau within 1.5 miles of the Giza pyramids.